ferPrieto/SpaceX-prepare-for-Clean-Architecture-liftoff/README.md

 This project summarises some of the general use cases and needs that could be demanded on a production project using: `Functional Programming`,`MVVM` setup, `Coroutines`, `Kotlin Flows` and `LiveData` (I've kept a branch using `RxJava` too).

 ![structure](art/clean_architecture.png)

+## On Going Work
+:on: Paging 2 library integration
+:on: UI Update
+:soon: Jetpack Compose

 ## Modules
 * **app** - The application module with access to **all the application**